SagittariusA11/Rocket-Launcher-App/README.md

 # Rocket Launch Visualizer - Liquid Galaxy

 ### Overview
+<p align="right">(<a href="#readme-top">back to top</a>)</p>
 This document serves as the conclusive report for the "**Rocket Launch Visualizer**" project, which was conducted under the auspices of the **Liquid Galaxy organization for Google Summer of Code 2023**.
 It encompasses an exhaustive documentation of the project's evolution, including a comprehensive work log.
 Furthermore, it provides essential hyperlinks for quick and easy reference.

+### Project Details
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-### Project Details
 -   **Project Title:**  Rocket Launch Visualiser (RLA)
 -   **Organization:**  Liquid Galaxy, Google Summer of Code 2023
 -   **Project Link:**  [Rocket Launch Visualiser - GSoC 2023](https://summerofcode.withgoogle.com/programs/2023/projects/5ZScXUZt)